John W. Ames (colonel): American Civil War

 On the outbreak of the American Civil War, Ames became a captain in the 11th Infantry Regiment on May 14, 1861.
 Ames was brevetted to Major for "gallantry in action" during the Battle of Gaines' Mill.
 On September 28, 1863, Ames accepted a commission to be given command of the 6th United States Colored Infantry Regiment as a colonel of the regiment.
 Ames was wounded during the Battle of Chaffin's Farm while commanding the Third Brigade of the Second Division of the XVIII Corps.
 On January 15, 1865, he was brevetted to Brigadier General for his services throughout the war.
 After the end of the war, Ames was mustered out on September 20, 1865, at Wilmington, North Carolina.

 Ames said of his reason for fighting the war:

-Slavery has brought death into our own households already in its wicked rebellion…There is but one way [to win the war] and that is emanicpation…I want to sing ‘John Brown’ in the streets of Charleston, and ram red-hot abolitionism down their unwilling throats at the point of the bayonet.
+Slavery has brought death into our own households already in its wicked rebellion…There is but one way [to win the war] and that is emancipation…I want to sing ‘John Brown’ in the streets of Charleston, and ram red-hot abolitionism down their unwilling throats at the point of the bayonet.